vefunder/protocol-research-review/articles/Moneta/DCHF_report.md

 **1. Do audits reveal any concerning signs?**

 The audits did not identify any critical issues, but flagged a few major concerns that have been partially or fully addressed.
-The primary concern was the overreaching powers of the AdminContract, which has been transferred to multisig signers.
+The primary concern was the overreaching powers of the AdminContract, which has been transferred to multi-sig signers.
 It should also be noted that DCHF is a fork of Vespa Finance and Liquity.
 Although, the DCHF protocol has switched to non-upgradeable contracts, it does have a path to update the system through the AdminContract ([source](https://etherscan.io/address/0x2748C55219DCa1D9D3c3a57505e99BB04e42F254#code)) or make parameter updates through the DFrancParameters contract ([source](https://etherscan.io/address/0x6F9990B242873d7396511f2630412A3fcEcacc42#code)).
-Nevertheless, it may be challenging for the protocol to implement upgrades in a modular fashion like Vespa Finance and Liquidity ([source](https://github.com/vesta-finance/vesta-protocol-v1/releases/tag/v1.0)).

 # Risk Team Recommendation (Don't worry about this section in the first draft, we will discuss together and with the protocol team to determine our final recommendation)

-Here are three recommendations that would be beneficial to the DCHF ecosystem and community: \
+We have three recommendations that would be beneficial to the DCHF ecosystem and community:

 1. Update documentation to be explicit about MON token holders strategic role in governing DCHF protocol
-2. Be explicit about allowance/powers the Treasury / Protocol proxy multisig continues to have through contracts like AdminContract and DFrancParameter
+2. Be explicit about allowance/powers the Treasury / Protocol  multi-sig continues to have through all revelant system contracts, and provide a clear roadmap toward decentralization.
-3. Put in a process for DAO delegates to apply and be nominated from the community.
+3. Create a policy for acceptable forms of collateral and process for adding collateral types that Moneta DAO is willing to stand by.

+Overall, we see the challenges Moneta DAO faces to decentralize as typical for a DeFi protocol in its early stage of deployment.
+While there certainly exist risks and uncertainties, we see there has been a good faith effort by their team to reasonably alleviate concerns.
+Our hope is that they continue to exercise good judgement by remaining conservative when adding any new collateral types.
+We support the team's proposal for a Curve gauge to the DCHF/3CRV pool.